CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 3.md

 In this lab, you explored the **medallion architecture** to manage and transform data efficiently across four layers: **Bronze** (raw), **Silver** (cleansed), **Gold** (curated), and **Platinum** (insight-ready via Power BI semantic models).

 You worked with **dynamic pipelines**, **Copy activities**, and **Dataflow Gen2** to orchestrate data movement and transformation using low-code/no-code interfaces.
-These tools streamlined ingestion, optimized storage, and ensured data was ready for analysis.
+These tools streamlined ingestion, optimized storage, and ensured that data was ready for analysis.

 ### You have successfully completed the lab.